 What is going on?

 The Internet of Things is a concept which assumes that the Internet will be connected to many different objects, including electronic devices, buildings, cars, clothes, and more.
-Everything armed with sensors, software and electronics, which will allow the gathering and exchanging of data.
+Everything is armed with sensors, software and electronics, which will allow the gathering and exchanging of data.
 The Internet of Things will also enable remote control.
-It is estimated that by 2020 the number of devices connected to the network will have exceeded 50 billion.
-The Internet of Things continually grows and that creates new opportunities.
+It is estimated that by 2020, the number of devices connected to the network will have exceeded 50 billion.
+The Internet of Things continually grows, and that creates new opportunities.
 One of them is an idea to create wholly integrated towns – “Smart Cities” – where everything is connected.

 How it works?

 All of the projects mentioned above are already being implemented.
 Of course, the details require fine-tuning, but that phase will not last long.
 It is estimated that within the next 20 years, dozens of cities will be upgraded according to this model.
-However, we cannot forget about our own development and self-realization.
+However, we cannot forget about our development and self-realisation.
 Facilitation is not our enemy, but you cannot overdo it.
 Everyone needs a little exercise, fresh air, or a little bit of intellectual effort.
 Do not forget to be a human being.
 What do you think?
 Is the Internet of Things an opportunity or a risk?